Clover Moore

-Clover Margaret Moore (née Collins, 22 October 1945) is an Australian politician.
-She has been the Lord Mayor of the City of Sydney since 2004 and is currently the longest serving Lord Mayor of Sydney since the creation of the City of Sydney in 1842.
+Clover Margaret Moore (/ˈmɔː/ MORE; née Collins; born 22 October 1945) is an Australian politician who has served as the 82nd Lord Mayor of the City of Sydney since 2004 and is currently the longest serving Lord Mayor of Sydney since the creation of the City of Sydney in 1842.
 She was an independent member of the New South Wales Legislative Assembly from 1988 to 2012, representing the electorates of Bligh (1988–2007) and Sydney (2007–2012).
 Moore is the first popularly elected woman Lord Mayor of Sydney.

 Early life and education

 Clover Margaret Collins was born on 22 October 1945 and grew up in the suburb of Gordon, on Sydney's North Shore.

 She attended Loreto Kirribilli at Kirribilli and Elm Court Dominican Convent, Moss Vale.
 Moore matriculated to the University of Sydney, and obtained a Bachelor of Arts in 1969 and a Diploma of Education from the Sydney Teachers' College, while residing at Sancta Sophia College.

 After graduation she began work as an English and history teacher at St Ives High School and Fort Street High School, before moving to London to teach for several years.
 Moore married Peter Moore, an architect, before returning to Australia.